sgillen/drake/tools/workspace/numpy/packaging/README.md

 ### Developing

 1. In `./build_direct.sh`, set `repo` to your fork of NumPy, and `commit` to whatever commmit you're experimenting with.
+Then use the above steps to generate archives.
     * **NOTE**: If you want more rapid prototyping / debugging, you should build and install `numpy` to a local directory (e.g.
     `~/.local/numpy_debug/{whatever}`), update your `PYTHONPATH`, and then